fmontesi/website/web/bliki/KnowledgeOfChoice.md

 ## The problem

-Consider the following choreography for [single-sign on](https://en.wikipedia.org/wiki/Single_sign-on).
+Consider the following choreography for [single sign-on](https://en.wikipedia.org/wiki/Single_sign-on).
 A client (`c`) communicates some credentials to an authenticator (`a`), which then decides if a web service (`ws`) should communicate a new session token to the client.
 In the negative case, the web service should communicate a special `NoToken` value to the client, denoting failure.

 <figure class="bliki-figure">